 - Layer gourds and pumpkins next to and on top of the hay bale.

-- Secure with hot glue.
+- Then secure them with hot glue.

 - Apply hot glue to the back of the scarecrows and attach them to the wreath.